saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

 2.  **Portfolio Optimization as a Quadratic Unconstrained Binary Optimization (QUBO) Problem:** The multi-objective portfolio selection problem (balancing risk, return, and enforcing cardinality) is meticulously transformed into a QUBO problem.
 This transformation is critical as QUBOs represent a canonical form for many combinatorial optimization problems, making them directly amenable to quantum algorithms.
 Each asset's inclusion in the portfolio is represented by a binary variable, $x_i \in \{0, 1\}$.
 The objective function is constructed to penalize high risk, reward high expected returns (adjusted by a risk-aversion parameter), and strongly penalize deviations from the target asset count.
 This formulation allows the entire problem to be encoded into a single quadratic cost function.

 3.  **Quantum Approximate Optimization Algorithm (QAOA) for QUBO Solution:** The heart of our quantum approach lies in the **Quantum Approximate Optimization Algorithm (QAOA)**.
-QAOA is a leading hybrid quantum-classical algorithm designed for solving combinatorial optimization problems on near-term intermediate-scale quantum (NISQ) devices.
+QAOA is a leading hybrid quantum-classical algorithm designed for solving combinatorial optimization problems on near-term quantum computers (NISQ devices).
 We utilize PennyLane, a quantum machine learning library, to construct and execute the QAOA circuit.
 This variational algorithm iteratively refines a set of quantum gate parameters (angles) by minimizing the expectation value of a problem-specific "Cost Hamiltonian" – a quantum mechanical operator representation of our financial QUBO.
 The quantum circuit prepares a state whose measurement probabilities are peaked around the optimal portfolio configurations.
 For practical simulation, we employ the high-performance `lightning.qubit` simulator.

 Crucially, the performance of QAOA is highly sensitive to its **hyperparameters** (e.g., number of QAOA layers, optimization learning rates, and the financial parameters like risk aversion and cardinality penalty strength).
 To address this, our project implements a systematic **hyperparameter tuning framework**.
 This involves a grid-search approach that explores various combinations of these parameters.
 For each combination, multiple independent QAOA optimizations are executed to enhance robustness against local minima.
 The best-performing quantum parameters are then used to sample numerous portfolio configurations, which are subsequently evaluated using classical financial metrics (e.g., Sharpe Ratio).
 This rigorous tuning process ensures that the identified quantum-derived portfolio represents the best possible solution within the defined parameter space.